-Apart from the free and top command, most distros also have a GUI option which shows the entire system information including the installed memory.
+Apart from the free and top command, most modern Linux distros also have a GUI option (actually there might be several) that shows the entire system information including the installed memory.

 In Gnome, gnome-system-monitor will show you the memory usage and the total memory installed on the system.
-You can access this from a terminal by the command gnome-system-monitor or access it from the menu, look for by the name System Monitor.
+You can access this from a terminal by the command gnome-system-monitor or access it from the menu, look for a menu entry by the name of System Monitor.

-Though all the above commands and programs will give you a somewhat detailed information about the memory status on your system, that is not all you can find.
+Though all of the above commands and programs will give you detailed information about the memory and its status on your system, that is not all you can find.
 You can find a plethora of information about your installed memory from the process file meminfo.
 If you are just looking to find the total memory installed on your system, then this might actually be an overkill.

 bash$ cat /proc/meminfo

 As you can see there is lot of information in the output, actually way more than what the above screenshot shows.
 It shows information about the Swap, Memory, High and Low totals, Active and Inactive files, Dirty Pages, Huge Page information and much much more.
 It is very unlikely that you will need all of these information.
 You are most likely looking for first three or four rows of this table.

 You can use the grep command to narrow or filter the output down to the memtotal row (or a set of rows), which shows you the total installed memory on your system.
 As with almost all other commands, you can use grep as in this example.

 The above command or example will just print out the field MemTotal from the output, which is the total memory that is installed in the system.
 You can use other filter text such as mem, or total to print out the rows selectively.

 No matter which command you use, the info about the RAM or memory that is printed out should match or should be similar across all of them.